pulssolidarite/Hera-64-bits/README.md

 `$ sudo apt-get upgrade`

 ### Autoupdate

-Follow this guide to configure automatic system updates. https://www.cyberciti.biz/faq/how-to-set-up-automatic-updates-for-ubuntu-linux-18-04/
+Follow this guide to configure automatic system updates.

+https://www.cyberciti.biz/faq/how-to-set-up-automatic-updates-for-ubuntu-linux-18-04/

 ### Softwares

-arp-scan is a tool for EMV detection xserver-xorg-input-joystick allows mouse control with the gamepad
+arp-scan is a tool for EMV detection and xserver-xorg-input-joystick allows mouse control with the gamepad

 `$ sudo apt-get --fix-broken install`